microsoft/vscode/README.md

 ## Related Projects

-Many of the core components and extensions to VS Code live in their own repositories on GitHub.
-For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug) have their own repositories.
+Many of the core components and extensions to the VS Code live in their repositories on GitHub.
+For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug) have their repositories.
 For a complete list, please visit the [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects) page on our [wiki](https://github.com/Microsoft/vscode/wiki).

 ## Bundled Extensions

-VS Code includes a set of built-in extensions located in the [extensions](extensions) folder, including grammars and snippets for many languages.
+VS Code includes a set of built-in extensions located in the [extensions](extensions) folder, including grammar and snippets for many languages.
 Extensions that provide rich language support (code completion, Go to Definition) for a language have the suffix `language-features`.
 For example, the `json` extension provides coloring for `JSON` and the `json-language-features` provides rich language support for `JSON`.

 ## Code of Conduct